gvacaliuc/elec243-lab-website/source/lab6/experiment_6-1.md

 transmitter and receiver and our main concern about the space between them is that it cause as little attenuation to the transmitted signal as possible.

-Another class of applications precisely fixes the transmitter and receiver and attempts to deduce information about the material between them by measuring the attenuation.
-Any actual information transmitted is purely incidental.

-Today we will assemble the components into a convenient, mechanically stable package and provide additional circuitry to improve the linearity and sensitivity of the resulting emitter-detector pair.
+Today we will provide additional circuitry to improve the linearity and sensitivity of the resulting emitter-detector pair.

 ### Part A: An Emitter-Detector Pair